Doris Norton

 Doris Norton is an Italian pioneer of electronic and computer music.
-Norton was the first musical endorser for Apple computers.
+She was the first musical endorser for Apple computers.
 Her first album, Under Ground, had an Apple logo on the front.
 Later, Norton released two albums with IBM Computer Music, Automatic Feeling and The Double Side of Science.
 She was also involved with the Italian progressive rock band Jacula.
 She is married to fellow Jacula member Antonio Bartoccetti.